syncfusion-content/javascript-docs/js/DatePicker/Getting-Started.md

 ---
 layout: post
-title: Getting started with JavaScript DatePicker Control | Syncfusion
+title: Getting Started with JavaScript DatePicker Control | Syncfusion
 description: Learn here about getting started with Syncfusion JavaScript DatePicker control, its elements, and more.
 platform: js
 control: DatePicker